What is an ERISA Bond?

 Frequently Asked Questions

-Apply online, get a quote, send payment and we will ship the bond out to you.
+Apply on our website, get an approval, provide payment and we will ship the bond out to you.

-You will be contacted by the bond company that wrote the bond, and it is important that you respond as soon as possible.
-You will then have the chance to refute any false claim and discuss the matter with the claims department to prove that the claim is false.
+You will receive notice from the bond company who wrote your bond, and it is very important that you respond.
+Then you will have the opportunity to refute any false claim and discuss the matter with the claims representative to prove that the claim is false.